Tackling the underlying issues that contribute to gender pay inequalities in Wales in employment and self employment.

 Let’s Hear it for the Girls: Learning Gender Equality Lessons

 Despite the many advances in legislation and policy, creating equality for women in the workplace is still an ongoing endeavour.
 It is crucial that we continue to address the gender pay gap and create fair and equal opportunities for women, but are we doing enough to prevent these issues from taking root with the next generation of workers - girls and young women?

-Check your eligibility for registration onto the WAVE project.
+Check your eligibility for registration onto the WAVE programme.
 Register Interest

 Women Adding Value to the Economy (WAVE)